 - Divide dough into 4 equal balls.

 - Roll out each ball of dough into a disc, using a rolling pin, about 6" in diameter and brush the surface with sesame oil.
-Sprinkle with salt and about 1 Tbsp of chopped green onion.
+Sprinkle with salt and about 1 tablespoon of chopped green onion.

 - Tightly roll the dough into a long cylinder and coil it around like a snail.
 Tuck in the ends.
 Press dough firmly to flatten.
 Set aside to rest for about 5 minutes.